-A few people replied, making the analogy with type systems for programming languages.
+Dimensions are analogous to type systems for programming languages.
 Type systems prevent you, for example, from adding a number and a word or from trying to take the square root of an image.
 You could think of dimensional analysis as a subset of type theory.

 Most people would agree that some minimal amount of type checking is worth the effort.
 The controversy is over when it is no longer economical to add additional structure.
 Haskell has a much more expressive type system than less formal languages, and yet the Haskell community is looking for ways to make the type system even more expressive.
 Some would say we’ve yet to discover the point where additional typing isn’t worth the effort.
-At the opposite end of the spectrum are people who believe that no amount of explicit typing is worth it.

 As with most technical controversies, the resolution depends on context.
 You don’t want types to get in your way when you’re writing a quick-and-dirty script.
 But you might greatly appreciate them in large, mission-critical projects.